tianbao-li/MI3DOR/README.md

   doi={10.1109/TCYB.2021.3051016}}
 ```
 ## Contact
-If you have any problem about the code, feel free to contact litianbao@tju.edu.cn, or describe your problem in Issues.
+If you have any problem about the code, contact litianbao@tju.edu.cn, or describe your problem in Issues.

 ## Reference